Home Home Speakers Speaker Selector Switch Summary

 Protecting the Amplifier with a Speaker Selector

-Some very budget speaker selector switches have no impedance protection what-so-ever.
+Some very budget speaker selector switches have no or minimal impedance protection what-so-ever.
 They are just a switch turning each speaker on or off.
 These are not recommended.

 For a better understanding of how the different types of speaker selector switches work, see my Speaker Selector Switch Simulators.
 These show how each type helps with impedance, as well as how they distribute power to each speaker.